EkoCommunications/AmityAndroidJet/amity-rx-lifecycle/README.md

 Keep an instance of a subscription and manually `dispose` is one way.
 This works perfectly fine but it definately destroys a beauty of one line magic, what will happen if there are multiple subscriptions in one class? not so handy any more huh?

 Another way to solve this problem is to convert a mutatable parameter to an active stream of data, aka "`Observable`" so you now are able to connect it with a later stream.
-This works perfectly fine as well in case you are in charge and be able to modify a source of data, you choose a solution for your problem. **If both solution are not good enough for you, keep reading!**
+This works perfectly fine as well in case you are in charge and be able to modify a source of data, you choose a solution for your problem. **If both solutions are not good enough for you, keep reading!**

 ```text
 var disposable: Disposable? = null